HadeelAls618/Customer-Analytics-Assistant/README.md

 ## Project Overview

-**Custalyze** is an interactive data system that helps businesses unlock the power of their customer data and offers a powerful foundation for **customer intelligence**. through:
+**Custalyze** is an interactive data system that helps businesses unlock the power of their customer data and offers a powerful foundation for **customer intelligence** through:

 * **Customer Lifetime Value (CLV) prediction**